Mean Variance Optimization in Excel (With Easy Steps)

 In this formula, the AVERAGE function returns the cumulative average of stock returns of each product through the selected cell range.

-Step 3: Calculate Variance-Covariance Matrix
+Step 3 – Make the Variance-Covariance Matrix

-• First, we need to determine a generic value of weights for each company.
+• Determine a generic value of weights for each company.
 It is the percentage of investment of the companies.
+Insert the values as shown in the image in the cell range I6:K6.

 Calculate Variance-Covariance Matrix